mdiaz26/Michael-Diaz-TeePublic-take-home-test/README.md

 This program is designed to display options for different products based on user input.
 It is currently incomplete, but has some limited functionality.

+## Installation

+If you're running this program for the first time, make sure you have Ruby installed locally.
+You can check by running the command `ruby -v`.
+If necessary, follow the instructions on the [Ruby documentation](https://www.ruby-lang.org/en/documentation/installation/) to install it.

+Before running the program, install the necessary gems by running the command `bundle` or `bundle install`.
+Once that is complete, you are ready to go!

 ## Instructions for use

 To run the program, navigate into its root directory using a command line interface and run the command `ruby main.rb`.
 You will see a prompt to enter a product type as well as 0 or more product options.
 You can exit the program at any time by entering `q` or `Q`.